acampove/rx_run3/doc/utilities/dump_samples.md

 Which is going to check for missing samples needed by `RK` and `RKst`.
-The sample list for each analysis is in `post_ap_data/samples/sample_run3.yaml` The output of the command are stored in YAML files.
+The sample list for each analysis is in `post_ap_data/samples/sample_run3.yaml`